Updated: Apr 12

 Cindy #2 Most people only associate trusts with wealthier or high net worth; however, trusts are highly flexible ways that can be used for a wide variety of purposes to achieve specific goals for your wealth and beneficiaries throughout and after your lifetime.

 David #3 Don’t create a trust without professional guidance from a qualified estate planning attorney as trusts can be very complicated.
 So to be short and sweet: that’s why you're paying them.

 Cindy #4 We do understand that trusts can range from $1,000 - $3,000; however, you can access sites such as LegalZoom and get a basic trust completed for a much lower fee to begin with and if your wishes become more complicated, you can consult with their legal staff.

-David #5 So in short, trusts provide protection of your assets that supersede a will when there is discrepancy between the will and trust if you created both.
+David #5 In short, trusts provide protection of your assets that supersede a will when there is discrepancy between the will and trust if you created both.
 Most attorneys will likely recommend that you have a will and a trust.
 The will can be backup protection if you fail to cover all of your assets under the trust.

 A trust consists of detailed designations on how you wish to hand down your nest egg.
 Trusts keep your affairs private and trusts carry out your very specific intentions when you pass away.